Moddable-OpenSource/moddable/documentation/commodetto/poco.md

 ## Examples
 These examples illustrate working with the Poco renderer.
 They all use the JavaScript API, and they also use asset loaders and other capabilities of Commodetto.

-To keep the follow examples concise and focused, the code makes several assumptions:
+To keep the following examples concise and focused, the code makes several assumptions:

 - The examples assume a `PixelsOut` object in the global variable `screen`.